Skip to main content

 Counterview Desk A major reason why the Government of India (GoI) decided to revoke Foreign Contribution Regulation Act (FCRA) license to Gujarat’s biggest Dalit rights NGO Navsarjan Trust last week is its active participation for Dalit rights campaigns post-Una flogging incident of July 11, 2016 (click HERE ), which had allegedly begun to damage the ruling BJP’s Dalit electoral base.

-GST, and not demonetization, to be a topic of discussion on finance at Vibrant Gujarat meet: State officials
+GST, not demonetization, to be discussed at Vibrant Gujarat, economists not called: State officials

-Indians donating Rs 10,000 plus to NGO "sent notices" by Govt of India, seeking to know reason for "support"
+Indians donating Rs 10,000 plus to NGO 'sent notices' by Govt of India, seeking to know reason

 Hindu women are less educated than Muslim, their gender gap is worse than all other religions: Pew

-Modi's Varanasi most toxic city of India, has zero good air days: Govt of India's top pollution watchdog
+Modi's Varanasi, Allahabad most toxic cities of India, have zero good air days: CPCB

-By Our Representative India’s top environmental watchdog, Central Pollution Control Board (CPCB), has found Varanasi to be the most toxic city of the country.
+India’s top environmental watchdog, Central Pollution Control Board (CPCB), has found Varanasi to be the most toxic city of the country.
 Notorious for water pollution because of the Ganga river, Varanasi is known to be the most polluted stretch in the country.
-However, how the CPCB has now found that of the 227 days for which it measured air quality, the holy city recorded zero good air days.
+Now CPCB ha found that of the 227 days for which it measured air quality, the holy city recorded zero good air days.

 Bio-piracy: Govt of India lenient, doesn't support litigations, as it would affect foreign investment: Study